 The supernate is drawn into the 1" diameter flexible decant hose using the existing Spent Resin Transfer Pump (WDS-P-1) as the decant pump.
 The supernate is pumped at a rate of approximately 15 gpm through the decant filter skid which includes two backflushable filters in parallel, that are designed to remove all particles larger than approximately 20 microns.
-After filtration. the liquid is transferred to the Neutralizer Tanks and processed through the SDS.
+After filtration, the liquid is transferred to the Neutralizer Tanks and processed through the SDS.
+As an option, supernate from the processed sludge can be transferred directly to the reactor building basement without being held up in the neutralizer tanks.